NTU-CSIE-DSA/hw3-Virus/README.md

 Finally, be cautious with the two cases:

 1. If the computer root keeps its virus, update both virus sizes.
 2. If the computer root changes virus, also update the virus id and damage tag.
-The damage tag again follows a previous logic.
+The damage tag again follows the previous logic.

 ```c
 if (v_lv[vx] > v_lv[vy] || (v_lv[vx] == v_lv[vy] && !has_swap)) {